MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/import-tool-license-terms.md

 >   365 Import Tool (Preview) may not work correctly or in the manner that a
 >   commercial service may function; Microsoft may change it for the final,
 >   commercial version or choose not to release a commercial version; (ii)
->   Microsoft may not provide support for the Dynamics 365 Import Tool
+>   unless otherwise expressly stated in these license terms, the MLA and any references or statements made in the Trust Center do not apply to the Dynamics 365 Import Tool (Preview), including, but not limited to, data security, GDPR, and professional services related terms; (iii) Microsoft may not provide support for the Dynamics 365 Import Tool
->   (Preview); and (iii) you may lose access to the Dynamics 365 Import Tool
+>   (Preview); and (iv) you may lose access to the Dynamics 365 Import Tool
 >   (Preview) and related data after the Term.
 Microsoft also may, in its sole
 >   discretion, limit the: (a) rate at which the Dynamics 365 Import Tool
 >   (Preview) may be called or made available; and (b) the amount of data that